oddbird/oddsite/content/services/index.rst

 automated pattern libraries, and Plone -- helping to define best-practice in our respective fields.

-Whether you’re looking for staff-augmentation or an outside partner as you grow -- we provide big agency skill with the attention, communication, and agility of an internal team.
+Whether you're looking for staff-augmentation or an outside partner as you grow -- we provide big agency skill with the attention, communication, and agility of an internal team.
-With our years’ of experience together, we are able to provide smooth and efficient progress, 100% test coverage, `integrated design systems`_, continuous review, and documentation.
+With years of experience together, we are able to provide smooth and efficient progress, 100% test coverage, `integrated design systems`_, continuous review, and documentation.